By Alyse Bacine

 Impact on Relationships

-Many clients struggle with an intense fear of abandonment in relationships that creates substantial obstacles to forming and sustaining healthy connections.
+Many clients struggle with an intense relationship abandonment anxiety that creates substantial obstacles to forming and sustaining healthy connections.

 Trust Challenges